thriveweb/davis-legal/content/pages/about.md

         Litigation Partner and in 1990 became the Managing Partner.
 He remained at this firm until 2000.
       year: '1979'
+    - content: >-
-    - content: Rob was admitted as a Barrister & Solicitor in Victoria in May 1980.
+        Rob was also admitted as a Barrister & Solicitor in Victoria in May 1980.
       year: '1980'
     - content: >-
         Rob commenced sole practice as a Litigation Lawyer and Legal Consultant